pranjal-s/django-vendors/README.md

 conda env remove --name vendors
 ```

+## Customer Relationship Management

-**Q&A**: If you have any questions, feel free to add an issue in this repository.
+**Queries**: If you have any questions, feel free to add an issue in this repository.